Hield's 4-point play helps Kings hold off Bulls, 128-124 - WHIZ News

 Coby White had a career-high 36 points and seven assists for the Bulls.
 Zach Lavine scored 32 and Wendell Carter Jr. added 11 points and a career-best 17 rebounds.

-Hield’s game-winning shot bailed out the Kings after Sacramento blew a 12-point lead in the first half and trailed with 6 minutes remaining.
+Hield’s clutch shot bailed out the Kings after Sacramento blew a 12-point lead in the first half and trailed with 6 minutes remaining.

+“Even if (Temple) didn’t foul him, he made the shot anyway,” Chicago coach Billy Donovan said.
+“They made three 3s coming down the stretch and one of them was a four-point play.
+I thought they were all well-contested.”

-Haliburton’s 3-pointer was equally big, coming just before Harrison Barnes missed a pair of free throws for Sacramento.
-Lavine countered with a 3-pointer to cut the lead to 127-124 with 2.6 seconds remaining.
+Haliburton’s 3-pointer was equally big, making it 127-121 with 12 seconds remaining just before Barnes missed a pair of free throws for Sacramento.
+Lavine countered with a 3 to cut it to 127-124 with 2.6 seconds to play.

+Haliburton missed the previous two games with a bone bruise in his left wrist but played the entire fourth quarter of this one while Fox watched from the bench.

+“I was kind of disappointed in my performance up to that point,” Haliburton said.
+“Without me, De’Aaron has been asked to do a lot.
+When he’s out of the game, and even when he’s in the game, sometimes when we’re getting into our half-court offense we tend to walk it up.
+I was just trying to keep everyone involved.
+That leads to us winning games.”

 Before the game, players from both teams locked arms with their teammates during the national anthem.
 That followed a pattern set by other teams around the NBA after a mob stormed the U.S. Capitol in an attempt to prevent Congress from certifying the results of last November’s presidential election.